gernest/resingo/README.md

 The unofficial golang sdk for resin.io

+**MAINTAINER WANTED**
+I no longer work with resin devices, so I don't have time to put into this.
+If you are interested in maintaining this please let me know!
+Thanks.

 ## what is resin and what is resingo?
 [Resin](https://resin.io/) is a service that brings the benefits of linux containers to IoT.
 It enables iterative development, deployment and management